-Well, to begin, every family and household is unique; therefore, your cleaning requirements will be very different from those of your neighbour’s.
+Well, to begin, every family and household is unique; therefore, your cleaning requirements will be very different from those of your neighbor’s.
 What’s more, a cleaning schedule can only be successful if it is tailored to your personal schedule.
-So, now that we’ve established why you’ve lucked out in the past, we’re going to help you create a personalised cleaning schedule that actually works for you!
+So, now that we’ve established why you’ve lucked out in the past, we’re going to help you create a personalized cleaning schedule that actually works for you!
 It’s easier than you think so read on and let’s get started!

 Make a Personal, Weekly Schedule

-In order to better understand how much time in a day you can devote to cleaning, you need make a personal, weekly schedule.
+In order to better understand how much time in a day you can devote to cleaning, you need to make a personal, weekly schedule.
 This should include your entire routine for each day of the week with a little cushion time added to it.
-To paint a clearer picture for you, check out our generalised personal schedule below:
+To paint a clearer picture for you, check out our generalized personal schedule below: